-Situated in the North Atlantic Ocean, Iceland offers a remarkably diverse landscape that lends itself to incredible adventure.
-From active volcanoes and mighty glaciers to crystal ice caves and geothermal hot springs, adventures in Iceland promise to fulfill all your adrenaline junkie needs.
-Outfit yourself with crampons and an ice axe to venture deep into the ice caves or set out on a mission to conquer the massive glaciers, this island is truly like no other.
-With so many possibilities, deciding among the many active things to do in Iceland may just be your biggest obstacle, so here is a list to get you started.
+From active volcanoes and mighty glaciers, to crystal ice caves and geothermal hot springs, adventures in Iceland fulfill your need to explore.
+Outfit yourself with crampons and an ice axe to venture deep into the ice caves, or set out on a mission to discover the massive glaciers.
+This island of fire and ice is like no other.
+With so many possibilities, deciding among the many active things to do in Iceland may be your biggest challenge.
+Consider these among your options for a perfect Iceland vacation.

 Horseback Riding in the Highlands

-The Highlands of Iceland are a mostly uninhabitable area covering much of the island’s interior and offering amazing trail opportunities for horseback riding.
-Whether you are a relatively new rider or an experienced competitor, you can find tours ranging from hour-long walks around the nearby nature to multi-day treks across the rugged Highlands.
-Those familiar with horses probably know the three natural gaits – walking, trotting, and galloping.
-Some horses add a fourth gait to this list known as cantering, but Icelandic horses are a special breed.
-Five gaits – the walk, the trot, the canter, the tölt, and the flying pace – set Icelandic horses apart from other breeds, so I suggest you read up on these before horseback riding in Iceland.
+The Highlands of Iceland are a mostly uninhabitable area, covering much of the island’s interior—there are exceptional trail opportunities for horseback riding.
+Whether you are a relatively new rider or an experienced competitor, there are tours ranging from hour-long walks around farms to multi-day treks across the rugged Highlands.
+Those familiar with horses know their three natural gaits—walking, trotting, and galloping.
+Some horses have a fourth gait, cantering.
+But, Icelandic horses are a special breed.
+Five gaits—the walk, the trot, the canter, the tölt, and the flying pace—set Icelandic horses apart from other breeds.
+Enjoy the difference!

 Mountain Biking Along the Ring Road

-The Ring Road is a scenic route driven by many, most often in a car or a camper van, but this 1,339 kilometer route is perhaps best explored by bicycle.
-Cycling along Iceland’s circumference on two wheels provides you with the flexibility to venture off from the main road and into the mountainous terrain as you please.
-Many of the island’s main sights and attractions including the Skógafoss Waterfall, the Sólheimasandur Plane Wreck, the Dyrhólaey Peninsula, the Jökulsárlón Iceberg Lagoon, and the Diamond Beach are all a short distance from the Ring Road and are easily accessible by bike.
-If you don’t want to rent a car or camper van and prefer to stay away from the tour buses, biking in Iceland may be a great alternative to the traditional sightseeing options.
+The Ring Road is a scenic route that’s usually taken by car, but this 830-mile passage may best be appreciated on bicycle.
+Cycling along Iceland’s edge gives you the flexibility of venturing off the main road and into the mountainous terrain.
+Many of the island’s main sights and attractions, including the Skógafoss Waterfall, the Sólheimasandur Plane Wreck, the Dyrhólaey Peninsula, the Jökulsárlón Iceberg Lagoon, and the Diamond Beach are all a short distance from the Ring Road.
+They are easily accessible by bike.
+Enjoy the road less taken.

 Snorkeling and Scuba Diving in Silfra

 The capital of Iceland doesn’t lie far away from the country’s vast wilderness, specifically its basalt cliffs and large boulders.
 Varying in size and level of difficulty, rock climbing in Iceland is suitable for both experienced climbers and those who are relatively new to the sport.
-Perhaps more popular than rock climbing however is ice climbing, a unique way to explore the country’s glaciers and their mesmerizing surroundings.
-Join an ice climbing tour to wedge yourself between dark crevasses and ascend one frozen wall after another, there’s no experience quite like it.
+Perhaps more popular than rock climbing is ice climbing, a unique way to explore the country’s glaciers.
+Join an ice climbing tour and wedge yourself between dark crevasses and ascend one frozen wall after another.
+There’s no comparable experience.

 Kayaking on the Hvítá River

-The Hvítá River is well known for its famous two-tiered waterfall named Gullfoss and accordingly, it provides incredible rapids for river rafting, but this 25 mile long river also has some less known calmer stretches that are ideal for canoeing and kayaking.
-Another popular location for kayaking in Iceland is the Hvalfjordur Bay which offers scenic views and if you’re lucky, some fascinating wildlife.
-Even though its name translates to the Whale Bay, there have been no sightings of whales for 20 years, but you may very well spot flocks of puffins and herds of seals.
+The Hvítá River is known for its famous two-tiered waterfall, Gullfoss.
+There are ideal rapids for river rafting, but this 25-mile-long river also has some calmer stretches for canoeing and kayaking.
+Another popular location for kayaking in Iceland is Hvalfjordur Bay, offering scenic views and wildlife.
+Even though its name translates to the Whale Bay, there have been no sightings of whales for 20 years, but you may very well spot flocks of puffins and seals.